zuiko21/minimOS/hard/jalapa2.md

 - $x00000-$x07FFF: RAM (all configs)
 - $x08000-$x0BFFF: EPROM (if set to 32K, RAM otherwise) *from $x88000-$x8BFFF*
 - $xC0000-$x0DEFF: EPROM (if set to 32 or 16K, RAM otherwise) *from $x8C000-$x8DEFF*
-- $x0DF00-$x0DFFF: I/O (not valid if 8K or less assigned to ROM)
+- $x0DF00-$x0DFFF: I/O (not valid if 8K or less assigned to ROM, see note below)
 - $x0E000-$x0FFFF: EPROM (on standard configs) *from $x8E000-x$8FFFF*
 - $x10000-$x1FFFF: RAM (both 128 & 512K models)
 - $x20000-$x7FFFF: RAM (512K model only)
 - $x80000-$xFFFFF: "high" ROM (includes *kernel* ROM as mentioned)

-Configuration jumpers select the ***kernel* ROM size** (usually 32 or 16K, but smaller sizes down to 2kiB are possible) and the **I/O page** can be freely located anywhere within *the upper 32K of bank zero*, although it **must overlap *kernel* ROM area**, otherwise bad things may happen (unaccessible I/O, bus contention...)
+Configuration jumpers select the ***kernel* ROM size** (usually 32 or 16K, but smaller sizes down to 2 kiB are possible) and the **I/O page** can be freely located anywhere within *the upper 32K of bank zero*, although it **must overlap *kernel* ROM area**, otherwise bad things may happen (unaccessible I/O, bus contention...)

-Actually, I/O space is just **128 bytes**... as it is hardwired to the upper 32K (see above), the LSB on the '688 comparator goes to A7, thus being able to select *either half* of the page.
-As the MSB goes with A14, A15 is kept as a non-selectable option one the previous comparator, for *kernel-ROM* selection.
+Actually, *I/O space* is just **128 bytes**... as it is hardwired to the upper 32K (see above), the LSB on the '688 comparator goes to A7, thus being able to select *either half* of the page.
+As the MSB goes with A14, A15 is kept as a non-selectable option one the previous comparator, for *kernel-ROM* selection. **This method seems OK *if an expansion bus provides means to disable internal decoding***, otherwise will limit the expansion capabilities.
+On the other hand, "borrowing" the whole page for I/O will need to disable the internal '139 for the unused half-page.

 ## Glue-logic implementation

 As usual in my designs, some component choices were determined by my stock...
-This may lead to somewhat sub-optimal designs, although at aimed speeds shouldn't be a problem.
-In any case, replacing the 74HCxx ICs by faster **74ACT/FCT** logic will improve performance significantly.
+This may lead to somewhat *sub-optimal* designs, although at such *pedestrian* speeds shouldn't be a problem.
+In any case, replacing the 74HCxx ICs by faster **74ACT/FCT** logic will allow significantly faster clock rates.
 Since HC logic seems good in this design for **up to ~2.5 MHz**, the initial goal is attained.
 At the *nominal 2.304 MHz*, **250 ns memories** are suitable.

 As usual in 65816 talk, `D0`...`D7` and `A0`...`A15` are the **direct** data and address lines (pinout shared with the *6502*) while `BA16`...`BA23` are the outputs from the